Buck-Tick: 1985–1988: Independent period and major label debut

 An April 1987 concert at Toshima Public Hall (pictured in 2008) earned the band a record deal with Victor Entertainment.

 When Sakurai's father died, he too moved to Tokyo and Buck-Tick became more serious about music.
 The five members worked during the day and practiced and performed at night.
-In July 1986, they attracted the attention of Sawaki Kazuo, head of Taiyou Records, an independent label.
+In July 1986, they attracted the attention of Kazuo Sawaki, head of Taiyo Records, an independent label.
 He had seen the band perform at a live house called Shinjuku Attic, and had been very impressed.
-The band signed to Taiyou Records immediately and released their debut single, "To-Search" on October 21 of the same year.
+The band signed to Taiyo immediately and released their debut single, "To-Search" on October 21 of the same year.

 With Sawaki's help they began promoting themselves very actively, playing the live house circuit in Tokyo.
 On April 1, 1987, the band released their first album, Hurry Up Mode.
 In conjunction with its release, they played a concert titled Buck-Tick Phenomenon (バクチク現象, Bakuchiku Genshō) at Toshima Public Hall in Ikebukuro that same day.
 Everyone in the local music scene believed the hall was too large for the band and that the concert would be doomed to failure, but Buck-Tick used an advertising strategy that involved pasting thousands of eye-catching, black-and-white sticker advertisements all over Tokyo's hip youth districts that read simply "Buck-Tick Phenomenon April 1st Toshima Public Hall".
 Their staff members were nearly arrested for defacement of public property.
 But the strategy worked, as Buck-Tick sold 400 tickets in advance, and another 400 on the day of the show.
 After this success, major labels began to be interested in the band.